centreon/centreon-documentation/versioned_docs/version-23.04/graph-views/upgrade.md

 2. See [Upgrading MariaDB](../upgrade/upgrade-mariadb.md).

-3. If you have upgraded your Centreon platform to version 22.10, the new BBDO v3 protocol is enabled.
+3. If you have upgraded your Centreon platform from a version earlier than 22.10, the new BBDO v3 protocol is enabled.
 You need to edit the following file to allow MAP to work properly: **/etc/centreon-studio/studio-config.properties**

    ```text
    broker.pb.message.enabled=true